swagata87/wprimeHEM/README.md

 ####
 Some notes about ConfFile_cfg.py
 ####
+- If you decide to calculate pdf uncertainty, then give sensible inputs for generator name and pdf name

 - Depending on whether you are running on data or on MC, change this line -> RunOnData_ = cms.bool(True),

 - You will need to run locally to check if things are working fine or not.
 For that, change the filenames accordingly.
 The filenames can be found in DAS or by using das_client.py